jgveire/VanType/README.md

 ```

 ### Add Class
-With the AddClass method your can add a class to the configuration for which a TypeScript interface should be generated.
+With the AddType method your can add a class to the configuration for which a TypeScript interface should be generated.

 > Note that VanType only generates interface for your classes and not classes.